 So kick the habit and your body will have better oxygenation and nutrients will be well supplied to all your cell.
 You will feel better and more energetic.

 Don’t Drink Alcohol

 And I might add, keep your drinking to one glass in the early evening if you must have that dinner glass of wine.

 Alcohol is a sleep disrupter.
 If you drink and go to bed, while you may feel sleepy, you will wake up several times through the night because alcohol disrupts your sleep cycle.
 This prevents you from going through your deep sleeping cycles, and then you feel like you didn’t even sleep when you wake up.

 Then you wake feeling exhausted not to mention a hungover if you overdo it.

 And then you will be curled up on the couch feeling like a tree fell on you.
 Not energetic at all.

 Don’t be isolated.
 It is easy to feel isolated these days, with our “social” media and busy lives we can easily ignore being out there really talking to people.
 Social isolation, researchers have found can lead to depression and sleep disturbances.

 Now you know if depressed one has no energy, neither do they have energy if they can’t sleep well.
 Isn’t it amazing and nice to know that keeping that dinner date with your friend will help you sleep well?
 It’s like a double blessing.
 So go on and go out this weekend.
 Meet those friends.

 No more canceling those lunch and movie dates with your besties.
 You need those social times.
-Being in great social circles infuse your mind with positive emotional, mental and even physical energy.
+Being in great social circles infuses your mind with positive emotional, mental, and even physical energy.